sderosiaux/golb/pages/2015-02-09-react-tips/index.md

 There is also a [PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html) that can help to do that automatically.

-You can find out where you could implement them using [react-addons-perf](https://facebook.github.io/react/docs/perf.html), that can give you the time React passed to `render()` components that didn't changed for instance:
+We can find out where we could implement them using [react-addons-perf](https://facebook.github.io/react/docs/perf.html), that gives us the time React passed to `render()` components that didn't changed for instance:

 ![perf](perf.png)